metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ### In rules (rule description)

-It is important that each firewall rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.
+It is important that each firewall rule contains good description of it's purpose, when a user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.

 In general regarding firewall rules, provide documentation and official reference for your rules